ShreyasiPathak/STQS/README.md

 7. matplotlib 3.1.3
 8. cudatoolkit=9.2

-The environment can be created using the following file:<br/>
+The exact environment can be created using the following file:<br/>
 ```conda env create -f environment.yml```